mattermost/mattermost-plugin-zoom/README.md

 ![image](https://github.com/mattermost/docs/blob/master/source/images/zoom_system-console_management.png)

 Once activated, you will see a video icon in the channel header.
-Clicking the icon will open a drop-down menu with three actions you can take: **Start Zoom Meeting Now**, **Start Zoom Meeting with Topic**, and **Share Zoom Meeting**.
+Clicking the icon will create a new Zoom meeting, and create a post with a link to the meeting.
+Anyone in the channel can see the post and can join by clicking on the link.

 ![image](https://user-images.githubusercontent.com/177788/42196048-af54d2b8-7e30-11e8-80a0-5e160ae06f03.png)